awslabs/aws-device-farm-gradle-plugin/README.md

 3. Run your configured test on Device Farm with the `devicefarmUpload` task. ( `./gradlew devicefarmUpload`)
 4. The build output will print out a link to the AWS Device Farm console where you can monitor your test execution.
+5. If you choose to run the plugin with `useWait()` the deviceFarmUpload task will wait for the ADF results to return and output them into a directory under `build/test-results/adf-tests` by default as JUnit XML.

 ## Generating a proper IAM user: